 There is no better way to get to know the Great Salt Lake than by exploring the Great Salt Lake State Park.
 Admission is $2 per carload; all occupants of the vehicle are free of charge.
 It is open from 7 a.m. to 10 p.m. daily all year round.

-This park not only offers a great view of the Great Salt Lake but also has nice children-friendly trails, picnic areas, and campgrounds, and is nearby to great eating spots.
+This park offers a great view of the Great Salt Lake and has nice children-friendly trails, picnic areas, and campgrounds, and is nearby to great eating spots.
 Swimming is allowed, but the water is extremely salty.

 7. This is the Place Heritage Park